 We Moved!July 13, 2018 – Studio News

-Albeit, the biggest hurdle for us was our studio space.
+Amongst all of our struggles, the biggest hurdle was our studio space.
 As most of you know, we were working out of our apartment.
 For the majority, that probably sounds like a dream, and for a short time, it was.
 Things such as moving from your bed to your desk requires minimal effort, you have a cat who wants to keep you company all day, and you have quick access to your kitchen.
 In the beginning, it was hard to complain, but over time, where the downfall comes in, is from the lack of healthy separation between life and work.

 I felt a sense of incredulity at the notion that I was someone who ‘needed’ an office.
 As someone who admires nomads and #vanlife entrepreneurs, it was a challenge for me to acknowledge the impact it had on our mental health.
 We found ourselves unable to leave work at ‘the office’ and it would burden us all day, every day.
 On top of that, there was a hidden pressure to always be working, to always try to get ahead and to cross another thing off the list.
 We were prioritizing quantity of hours worked rather than the quality of hours.
 It’s been interesting to see the powerful effect that your work environment has on you and your mindset.
 Where you work really does matter.